Fortis Aerial

 Frequently asked questions

-Fortis Aerial should hold three credentials before applying any pesticide by drone in Iowa: an FAA Part 107 Remote Pilot Certificate for the pilot in command, an FAA Part 137 Agricultural Aircraft Operator Certificate for the business, and a state pesticide applicator license with the aerial category endorsement.
-In Iowa the state credential is issued by IDALS; you can ask the operator for their applicator license number and verify it through the agency directly.
-Reputable applicators will also share a current certificate of insurance with chemical drift coverage and the operator's Section 44807 exemption number on request.
-The site's state licensing reference covers the agency, exam and renewal cycle in every state.
+Fortis Aerial should carry three credentials before any commercial pesticide application by drone in Iowa: an FAA Part 107 Remote Pilot Certificate for the pilot in command, an FAA Part 137 Agricultural Aircraft Operator Certificate for the business, and a state aerial-category pesticide applicator license.
+In Iowa the state credential is issued by IDALS; you can ask the operator for the applicator license number and verify it with the agency directly.
+A current certificate of insurance with chemical drift coverage and the operator's Section 44807 exemption number are reasonable to request alongside the license itself.

-The operator's stated rate of $14 to $18 per acre usually covers the application itself: drone calibration, GPS-guided flight planning, mixing and loading product into the tank, the labor and machine time to fly the field, and a written application record (date, time, product, EPA reg number, rate, weather, field ID) consistent with FIFRA Part 170 record-keeping.
-Pesticide product, surfactants and adjuvants are typically supplied by the farmer and not included in the per-acre rate.
-Common surcharges include long travel beyond the operator's standard radius, after-hours or emergency turnaround, fields with significant obstructions or steep terrain, and minimum-acreage charges below a stated field size.
-Confirm what is and is not included in writing before any application.
+The operator's stated rate of $14 to $18 per acre typically covers the application itself: drone calibration, GPS-guided mission planning, mixing and loading product into the tank, the labor and machine time to fly the field, and a written FIFRA Part 170 application record (date, time, product, EPA reg number, rate, weather, field ID).
+Pesticide product, surfactants and adjuvants are usually supplied by the farmer and excluded from the per-acre rate.
+Common surcharges include long travel past the operator's standard radius, after-hours or emergency turnaround, fields with steep terrain or significant obstructions, and minimum-acreage charges below a stated field size.
+Get inclusions and exclusions in writing before any application.